 It also encourages behavior that can become a source of many of the discipline issues at camp.
 But keep in mind that even the strictest counselors can have a tough time controlling and shutting down all forms of this behavior.

 Please discuss this with your kids and teens before the start of the camp session.
 It will help to support a happier and more impacting camp experience for all!

 That’s A Wrap!

 Hopefully, this post on how to find trust in your kids summer camps is helpful, insightful, and enjoyable for you.
-An unplugged, outdoor adventure is such a lucky experience to have, and we want to help you ensure the most impacting camp experience possible for your kiddoes.
+An unplugged, outdoor adventure is such a lucky experience to have.
+We want to help you ensure the most impacting camp experience possible for your kiddoes.